grantjenks/python-sortedcontainers/docs/performance-scale.rst

    T_{del}(n|m \propto n^\frac{1}{3}) = O(n * n^\frac{1}{3})

-When deleting elements by index, the amortized time complexity is proportional to the cube root of "n".
+When deleting elements by index, the amortized time complexity is proportional to the cube root of `n`.

 Although using :math:`m \propto \sqrt[3]{n}` is the best theoretical time complexity, index lookups, updates, and building are composed of expensive operations.
-In practice, the square root of "n" works better when doing a lot of numerical indexing.
+In practice, the square root of `n` works better when doing a lot of numerical indexing.

 Python Implementations